intarchboard/program-rfced-future/draft-evolution-process.md

 The RFC evolution process is governed as follows:

  * The RFC Working Group, whose job it is to develop proposed changes, and establish community consensus of those changes.
- * The The RFC Approval Board, whose job it is to provide final review of proposals.
+ * The RFC Approval Board, whose job it is to provide final review of proposals.

 Each group is described below.